smorad/um_cisc_7404/06_value.typ

 Sample random action with probability $epsilon$ #pause

-In the limit, sample all possible actions in all states
+In the limit, we sample all possible actions in all states

 ==